Ashot72/Microfrontends-Microservices-Based-Online-Store/README.md

 # Microservices-Based Online Store with Microfrontends using Module Federation
-I implemented Microforntends on our [Microservice-Based Online Store](https://github.com/Ashot72/Microservices-based-Online-Store) using Module Federation and deployed it in the local Kubernetes pods.
+I implemented Microfrontends on our [Microservice-Based Online Store](https://github.com/Ashot72/Microservices-based-Online-Store) using Module Federation and deployed it in the local Kubernetes pods.
 Micro-frontend is a design approach where an application is split into multiple frontend applications.
 As a result, independent developers can work on each application.
 This approach significantly reduces the development time and process.

 Please read first how to deploy [Microservice-Based Online Store](https://github.com/Ashot72/Microservices-based-Online-Store).
-Because of runtime integration, and the exposed code compiling to Javascript via Module Federation, the type information from Typescript is lost.
-For that reason we create a shared library and link to each micro forntend to enable type support.
+Because of runtime integration, and the exposed code compiling to JavaScript via Module Federation, the type information from Typescript is lost.
+For that reason, we create a shared library and link to each micro frontend  to enable type support.
 We do it via linking.

 ```
 # Navigate to mfe-shared folder